g0odman/encryptor/Readme.md

 This project is a Hybrid encryptor which utilizes Asymetric and Symetric encryption to encrypt a file between two parties.
 All parameters are passed to the program via the config file.
 You can see examples of config files in the next section.
 ## Running examples
-Runing the program is very simple.
-You can use the following command lines to encrypt and decrypt the files:
+Running the program is very simple.
+You can use the following command lines to either encrypt or decrypt the files:
 ```cmd
 java -jar .\encryptor.jar e .\encryption.properties
 java -jar .\encryptor.jar d .\decryption.properties